 Viscous Fan Clutch

 Because the crankshaft drives this fan, check the accessory drive belt for wear and glazing.
 A viscous fan clutch contains a thick fluid that can leak from the unit.
 This fluid's viscosity is measured in CST or centistokes and degrades over time.
-Check the unit for leaks through the seams and around the shaft.
+Check the assembly for leaks through the seams and around the shaft.
 They also have a thermostatic spring.
 Check it by releasing it from its seat and measuring the distance between the spring and its retainer.
 Always check for manufacturer's specifications for any special procedures.